Migrant workers stuck in virus-hit Iraq with no wages or way home

 "We are making lists and contacting people as soon as we find a place for them.
 We are trying our best to transfer them back home but it is expensive and we need a lot of flights to get them there," said Kabir.

-According to an International Labour Organization (ILO) survey, 95 percent of businesses in Iraq have suspended work due to COVID-19.
+According to an International Labour Organisation (ILO) survey, 95 percent of businesses in Iraq have suspended work due to Covid-19.

 Four out of 10 said they had to lay off some workers, and many expected the crisis to continue another four months.